-Editor’s note: we continuously monitor and update our rankings on this page when new running shoes are released – the list was last updated on 21st October 2025.
-Note there are very few running shoe releases planned for the remainder of 2025.
+Editor’s note: we continuously monitor and update our rankings on this page when new running shoes are released – the list was last updated on 23rd February 2026.

 A few years ago, you could get away with one or two pairs that kinda did everything.
 Now, thanks to leaps in shoe tech, your shoe rack should probably looks like a training plan – something for easy days, something for workouts, and then you probably want a dedicated pair of coveted race day carbon-plated supershoes.